chtenb/fate/README.md

 Todo
 ====
 SHORT TERM
-- Make mode keymaps configurable per document
-  - Mode keymaps have to be created OnDocumentInit
-  - Solution: each document has its own mode objects
-- Conceal (Generalization of listchars)
-  - UI gets a modified version of the text
-  - Needed for characters with more than 1 width, like tabs, since every character in the ui version of the text must be of width 1, for ease of computations
-  - Problem: move up/down needs to known width of modified characters
-  - Rewrite syntax highlighting to work similarly
-    - Allows multiple labels per character?
-I.e. error and number/string at the same time
 - Different forms of wrapping left/right + word/character
 - Make labeling generation asynchronous
 - Tests for selectors.